Kamigamo-jinja Shrine 上賀茂神社

 The shrine grounds host a handicrafts market on the fourth Sunday of every month

-One of Kyoto's biggest festivals, Aoi Matsuri, is hosted at the two Kamo shrines
+One of Kyoto's biggest festivals, the Kamo Festival, which is also known as the Aoi Matsuri, is hosted at the two Kamo shrines

 How to Get There

 The shrine site is easily accessible by local trains and buses.